 - Leaking pressure relief valve

 As water heaters generally hold 50 gallons of water, a breakdown can result in a catastrophic flood.

 Like with some other appliance, annual maintenance is crucial.
-We recommend reading up on our routine maintenance agreement to potentially avoid issues with your water heater.
+We recommend reading up on our Advantage Program to potentially avoid issues with your water heater.